National bank (United States)

-National Bank of Iran is a large state commercial bank.

-Kenya

-National Bank of Kenya is a commercial bank founded in 1968.
-Its shares are listed on the Nairobi Stock Exchange and are majority owned (70%) jointly by the Government of Kenya and by the state owned National Social Security Fund of Kenya.

-New Zealand

-New Zealand currently has one state-owned bank, Kiwibank, established in 2001.

-The New Zealand government formerly owned two other banks in New Zealand: The Bank of New Zealand, from 1945 to 1992 when it was privatised and sold, and Post Office Savings Bank, which was created as a separate entity with the privatisation of New Zealand Post.
-PostBank was sold to ANZ New Zealand in 1989.

-The National Bank of New Zealand was a retail bank which, in 2003, was purchased by ANZ from its former owner, Lloyds TSB.
-In 2013 it was rebranded as ANZ.

-Pakistan

-National Bank of Pakistan is a major bank in Pakistan.

-Palestine

-The National Bank TNB is the leading bank in Palestine.

-Serbia

-National Bank of Serbia is the state-owned central bank in Serbia which regulates the currency Serbian dinar.

-South Africa

-First National Bank (South Africa) is a commercial bank and is one of the "Big Four" banks in South Africa.

-United States
+In the United States, a national bank is an ordinary private bank operating within the federal government's regulatory structure, which usually but not always operates in multiple U.S. states, and is under the supervision of the Office of the Comptroller of the Currency.
+Depending on the matter, it also may have to comply with some U.S. state regulations.
+It is legally required to be a member of the Federal Reserve System.
+A national bank in the U.S. is distinguished from a state bank, whose permit or charter is granted by one of the U.S. states, and can only do business in that state.

+Overview

-In the United States, the term national bank originally referred to the Revolutionary War–era Bank of North America, its successor, the First Bank of the United States, or that institution's successor, the Second Bank of the United States.
+The term national bank in the U.S. context originally referred to the Revolutionary War–era Bank of North America, its successor, the First Bank of the United States, or that institution's successor, the Second Bank of the United States.
 The first survives as an acquisition of Wells Fargo, while the others are defunct.

-In the modern United States, the term national bank has a precise meaning: a banking institution chartered and supervised by the Office of the Comptroller of the Currency ("OCC"), an agency in the U.S. Treasury Department, pursuant to the National Bank Act.
+In the modern usage since the 1860s, the term national bank has taken a precise meaning: a banking institution chartered and supervised by the Office of the Comptroller of the Currency ("OCC"), an agency in the U.S. Treasury Department, pursuant to the National Bank Act.
 Inclusion in the bank's name of the word National, the designation National Association, or its abbreviation N.A. is a required part of the distinguishing legal title of a national bank, as in "Farmers National Bank" or "Citibank, N.A."
 Many state banks, by contrast, are chartered by the applicable state government agencies (usually the state's department of banking).
 The Federal Deposit Insurance Corporation (FDIC) insures deposits at both national and state banks.